asminer/meddly/docs/_releases/unreleased.md

     or ```newFromNode()```, instead of methods in class ```forest``` which are now deprecated.

+New methods for ```forest``` class, for dealing with real-valued terminal nodes.
+If terminal precision is set to a value other than zero, terminal nodes are rounded by: dividing by terminal precision, round, multiply by terminal precision.
+Thus, if the terminal precision is 0.01, then terminal values will be rounded to the nearest 0.01.

+* ```setTerminalPrecision()``` : set the terminal precision for a forest.
+* ```getTerminalPrecision()``` : get the terminal precision for a forest.

 ### Implementation

 * New implementations for PLUS, MINUS operators